ballerina-platform/ballerina-lang/docs/style_guide/statements.md

   }
   ```
-* Above guidelines for empty blocks are valid even if only a `if` block is available.
+  Above guidelines for empty blocks are valid even if only a `if` block is available.
   ```ballerina
   if (inProperSallaryRange) {

   }
   ```
 ## Match Statement

-* Each pattern clauses within a match statement, each should be block-indented on its own line.
 * Closing brace of a match statement should indent and align with the start position of the match statement.

   ```ballerina